 In 2004, he was honored as a Music Visionary of the Year by the UJA-Federation of New York

 and the Music for Youth Foundation.
-Rob currently serves on the Yale University Council, an
+Rob has served on the Yale University Council and

 Determined to use technology to pursue a progressive agenda, Rob founded Progressive Networks